Density ratio

 When a water column is "doubly stable"—both temperature and salinity contribute to the stable density gradient—the density ratio is negative (a doubly unstable water column would also have a negative density ratio but does not commonly occur).
-A statically stable water column with a density ratio between 0 and 1 (cool fresh overlying warm salty) can support diffusive convection, and a statically stable water column with a density ratio larger than 1 can support salt fingering.
+When either the temperature- or salinity-induced stratification is statically unstable, while the overall density stratification is statically stable, double-diffusive instability exists in the water column.
+Double-diffusive instability can be separated into two different regimes of statically stable density stratification: a salt fingering regime (warm salty overlying cool fresh) when the density ratio is greater than 1, and a diffusive convection regime (cool fresh overlying warm salty) when the density ratio is between 0 and 1.

 Density ratio may also be used to describe thermohaline variability over a non-vertical spatial interval, such as across a front in the mixed layer.